Math 354 Section 05: Linear Optimization

 Grading: Grades will be computed as follows:

-A reasonable curve will be applied to the composite numerical scores.
-The bar for an A will not be set higher than an overall 90% in the course.
+The bar for an A will not be set higher than an overall 90% in the course, and will probably be exactly 90% unless something surprising happens.
 The bar for a C will not be set higher than an overall 65% in the course.

 Schedule: We will cover most of Chapters 1-5 of Kolman and Beck, with some small digressions into Chapter 0 for background.
 Precise reading will be provided in advance of lecture.